gcotelli/RenoirSt/docs/tutorial/Tutorial - Part I.md

 #### Lengths, Angles, Times and Frequencies

 Another thing to note is how `2 px` was interpreted.
 The resulting object is a `CssMeasure`.
-The library provides out-of-the-box support for the lenght, angle, time and frequency units in the CSS spec.
-There are extensions for `Integer` and `Float` classes allowing to obtain lenghts.
+The library provides out-of-the-box support for the length, angle, time and frequency units in the CSS spec.
+There are extensions for `Integer` and `Float` classes allowing to obtain lengths.
 The supported length units are:
 - `em` relative to font size
 - `ex` relative to "x" height
 - `ch` relative to width of the zero glyph in the element's font